Here are some low and no cost ideas for communities and individuals that we are trying in Frome to cut emissions.

 New developments: if there are large developments planned in your area it might be worth talking to the Microgrid Foundry.
 They work in partnership with community energy organisations to install solar, batteries and a microgrid to maximise renewable generation on site.

-- Consider switching energy supplier, this saves on average £200 a year and the green energy companies such as Good Energy and Ecotricity are now very competitively priced – they also do green gas now too.
+Switch energy supplier: this saves on average £200 a year and the green energy companies such as Good Energy and Ecotricity are now very competitively priced – they also do green gas now too.
 You can compare prices impartially at Bigcleanswitch.org

-- Contact the CSE’s free home energy advice line on 0800 082 2234 to find out about any grants or to ask any energy-related questions.
-Frome also has a team of energy volunteers – if you, or someone you know, are struggling to pay energy bills do get in touch
+Contact the CSE’s free home energy advice line: call 0800 082 2234 to find out about any grants or to ask any energy-related questions.
+Frome also has a team of energy volunteers – if you, or someone you know, are struggling to pay energy bills do get in touch.

-- Join Frome’s car club – affordable, convenient and low carbon.
+Join Frome’s car club: affordable, convenient and low carbon.
 Perfect if you need access to a vehicle now and again.
-Use promo code Frome109 to get £1 membership and £25 free driving credit: www.co-wheels.org.uk/frome
+Use promo code Frome109 to get £1 membership and £25 free driving credit at co-wheels.org.uk/frome

-- Pop into the UK’s first Share shop on the Bridge and see what you can borrow.
-The average drill is only used 13 minutes in its lifetime, so sharing tools, toys, leisure, catering and other equipment is a great solution.
+Buy less, borrow more: Pop into the UK’s first Share shop on the Bridge and see what you can borrow.
+The average drill is only used for 13 minutes in its lifetime, so sharing tools, toys, leisure, catering and other equipment is a great solution.
 Most items are only £1 or £2 to borrow for a week.
-Download their latest impact report (PDF, 958KB).

-- Join lift-share to cut journey costs and carbon: https://somerset.liftshare.com/
+Join a lift-share: cut journey costs and carbon: https://somerset.liftshare.com/

-- Take a look at Frome’s Green Directory (PDF, 2.85MB) to help make your home or more comfortable and green.
+Improve Don’t Move: take a look at Frome’s Green Directory to help make your home or more comfortable and green.
 Even small changes, such as draught proofing, or thermal blinds – can make a big difference.

-- Join Sustainable Frome’s mailing list to find out what green events and projects are happening each month – they also have free workshops on the first Thursday of the month exploring each of the One Planet principles.
+Keep in the loop: join Sustainable Frome’s mailing list to find out what green events and projects are happening each month.
+They also have free workshops on the first Thursday of the month exploring each of the One Planet principles.